codykallen/tax-distributor/README.md

  - SCF data files for 2016 in Stata format, including the summary extract public data file (`rscfp2016.dta`) and the full public data set (`p16i6.dta`)
  - Save these data files in the `data_files` folder.

+Warning: If you have the conda taxcalc package installed, it may conflict with the local saved version 0.21.0.
+If the `main_executor.py` file imports the wrong version of taxcalc, it will not run (due to deprecation of the `Behavior` class).
 # How to use the model

 tax-distributor is run from the `main_executor.py` file.
 Once you open this file, the first changes to make are to correct the paths to the relevant ones on your computer.